* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) by Jay Pearson (Oracle A-Team) *

-The Data Sync Tool provides the ability to synchronize data from on-premise sources to the BI Cloud Service (BICS).
-The tool can source from both relational data, and flat files, and it can be used for one-off loads, or in an incremental fashion to keep BICS 'in-sync' with on-premise data.
+The Data Sync Tool provides the ability to synchronize data from / to various sources.
+The tool can source from both relational data and flat files.
+It can be used for both one-off and incremental data loads.

-This article will cover the installation and configuration steps, and then walk through the creation of data loads including load strategies, scheduling, and monitoring jobs.
+This article will cover installation and configuration steps, then walk through the creation of data loads including: load strategies, scheduling, and monitoring jobs.

 This article can be read in its entirety, or used as a reference guide for a specific function.
 The following topics will be covered, and the links below can be used to go directly to that topic.

-It is a Java application, and requires a Java 1.7 JDK and jdbc drivers.
+It is a Java application, and requires a Java V1.8.x JDK and jdbc drivers.
 A Java Runtime Environment (JRE) is not sufficient.

 Once downloaded and unzipped, locate the 'config.bat' or 'config.sh' depending on the operating system.
 Open this in a text editor, and set the path for the Java home for the machine where the application will be run.

 The Data Sync tool uses JDBC to connect to source databases.
-If you intend to source from a relational database to load BICS, you need to make sure the JDBC drivers are the correct versions for the source on-premise database.
-The tool ships with Oracle JDBC version 11.2.x.
+If you intend to source from a relational database, you need to make sure the JDBC drivers are the correct versions.
+The tool ships with Oracle JDBC version 22.214.171.124.0.
 If the source database is different - then obtain the correct JDBC drivers for that version of the database, and copy into the relevant \lib directory of the Data Sync tool and overwrite the version that is there.
 This table shows the files required for each database vendor that need to be obtained and copied.

 JDBC Driver Name